JuliaMath/Roots.jl/docs/src/roots.md

 3.141592653589793
 ```

-This takes ``9`` function evaluations, the default method takes ``53``.
-The method is specified above in the third positional argument by `Roots.A42()`.
-This method is not exported, so must be qualified.
+The above call takes ``9`` function evaluations, the default method takes ``53``.
+The method is specified above in the third positional argument by `Roots.A42()`, as this method is not exported, it must be qualified.

 By default, bisection will converge to machine tolerance.
 This may